Ke619/SLS-TG/README.md

 ---

 ### Notes:
-- Requires a valid Steam account with Steam Guard enabled
+- Requires a valid Steam account
 - The app uses your credentials only to authenticate with Steam — **nothing is stored or transmitted elsewhere**
 - Steam Guard approval is done via the Steam mobile app *(no code input needed)*